 - Rent a boat at Bridgewater Marina & Boat Rentals, lake marker R28.

-- Dine at Mango’s Bar & Grill, Chopsticks, Oar Knot Deli or Moosie’s Deli Restaurant, also at marker R28.
+- Dine at Mango’s Bar & Grill or Moosie’s Deli Restaurant, also at marker R28.

 - Put your toes in the sand at Smith Mountain Lake State Park, marker R19 (Bridgewater Marina’s State Park location)